telus/tds-core/enriched/src/blocks/ImageCard/ImageCard.docs.md

 // Example of data structure that needs to be supplied to Component const data = {
   id: 'accessory-of-the-month', // optional, text string
-  headline: 'Accessory of the Month', // required, text string
+  headline: 'Accessory of the Month', // optional, text string
   contentAlign: 'Left' // optional.
 Accepts 'Left' or 'Right'.
 Defaults to right.
 Text string
   bannerImage: { // Standard media field from Contentful
     file: {